athulyasimon/rwebtools/README.md

 * [`rosbridge`](http://wiki.ros.org/rosbridge_suite) page on ROS.org
 * [Iguanatronics turtlesim tutorial](http://iguanatronics.com/igtron/?p=313)
 * [`roslibjs`](http://wiki.ros.org/roslibjs) page on ROS.org - has tutorials, including for URDF parser
+* [`turtlesim`](http://wiki.ros.org/turtlesim) page on ROS.org - has information on available topics, messages, parameters, and services
 * [Robot Web Tools](http://robotwebtools.org/)
 * [Robot Management System](http://wiki.ros.org/rms) - we didn't use this for our project but it is something to explore in the future
-* Apache is also something we would explore in the future
+* Apache is also something we would explore in the future as part of a better approach to hosting our website